Vidalia, Georgia: Annual cultural events

 Each spring Vidalia holds a world-famous Vidalia Onion Festival.
 The event lasts for five days and draws in many tourists with its wide variety of activities.

 Museums and other points of interest

 The Altama Gallery is a museum of history and art located inside the restored Brazell House.

-The Vidalia Onion Museum provides guests with an interactive, historical experience.
-The 1300 sqft space is filled with an array of education exhibits that highlight the sweet onion's economic, cultural and culinary significance.
-Located at 100 Vidalia Sweet Onion Drive.
+The Vidalia Onion Museum (located at 100 Vidalia Sweet Onion Drive) provides guests with an interactive, historical experience.
+The 1300 sqft space is filled with an array of educational exhibits that highlight the sweet onion's economic, cultural, and culinary significance.

 Education

 Public schools

 Vidalia Public Schools are part of the Vidalia City School District.
-The school district holds pre-school to grade twelve, and consists of two elementary schools, a middle school, and a high school.
+The school district holds preschool to grade twelve, and consists of two elementary schools, a middle school, and a high school.
 The district has 144 full-time teachers and over 2,408 students.